 This type of therapy uses hypnosis so that we can re-programme your mind in such a way as to change a person's unwanted behaviour.
 Most people could name a few behaviours they would rather be without or just tone down a bit.

 Suggestion therapy is the type of therapy that most people associate with Hypnotherapy.
-Most assume they will be hypnotised and various suggestions will be given to them which are aimed at relieving their symptoms.
-While this is true, I use suggestion therapy to help combat habit based problems.
+Most assume they will be hypnotised and various suggestions will be given to them aimed at relieving their symptoms.
+I use suggestion therapy to help combat habit-based problems.

 Sleep improvement techniques can make a person imagine not sleeping well; otherwise, why would they be using them?
 The conflict between their conscious will to sleep well and their imagination/expectation they won’t mean they still struggle to sleep.